WolframResearch/LibraryLinkUtilities/docs/modules/managed_expressions.rst

 .. doxygenfunction:: LLU::manageInstanceCallback

+Alternatively, you can use a macro:

+.. doxygendefine:: DEFINE_MANAGED_STORE_AND_SPECIALIZATION

+but it has some limitations:

+1. must be invoked from the global namespace
+2. definition of ``ClassName`` must be visible at the point of invocation
+3. ``ClassName`` must be an unqualified name (which combined with 1. means that ``ClassName`` must be a class defined in the global namespace)

-The last step is to actually register and unregister your type when library gets loaded or unloaded, respectively.
+Lastly, you need to register and unregister your type when library gets loaded or unloaded, respectively.

 .. code-block:: cpp
    :linenos: